Menu

 When Do I Need a Photometric Plan?

 A lighting plan would be highly recommended before any lighting project is started, and before any lights are purchased.
 It will provide you with most of the information you need to make an informed decision.
+A photometric plan ensures proper lighting levels, uniform lighting, and optimal lighting coverage for your project.

 Technical Lighting Plan Terms You Should Know